-HUSV 420

-SEMINAR IN HUMAN SERVICES Fall/Spring, 3 credit hours
+HUSV 420 SEMINAR IN HUMAN SERVICES Fall/Spring, 3 credit hours

-This course includes issues related to public policy, professional behavior, interpersonal dynamics, and work-related skills in human service settings.
+Issues related to public policy, professional behavior, interpersonal dynamics, and work-related skills related to human service settings will be the focus.
+Students will also be expected to pursue placements for HUSV 421.
 Students must obtain program faculty approval before registering.
-This course is taken with the HUSV 421 Practicum course to allow for field experience issues to be discussed in a group format.
 Three hours lecture per week.
-Prerequisites: Intro to Human Services (HUSV 201) and Theory and Practice of Counseling (PSYC 310); Corequisite: Practicum in Human Services (HUSV 421); or permission of instructor.
+Prerequisites: Intro to Human Services (HUSV 201) and Theory and Practice of Counseling (PSYC 310); Corequisite: Practicum in Human Services (HUSV 421); or permission of instructor

-HUSV 421

-PRACTICUM IN HUMAN SERVICES
+HUSV 421 PRACTICUM IN HUMAN SERVICES

-This practicum correlates with content taught

-in required courses in Psychology and Human Services.
+This practicum correlates with content taught in required courses in Psychology and Human Services.
 Students are assigned to field experience sites working under the direct supervision of a licensed Psychologist or Social Worker.
 This Practicum will provide students with the opportunity to put the knowledge and skills they have learned in the classroom and laboratory into practice in a human service setting.
-Students will not be directly involved in decisions regarding evaluations, diagnosis, and treatment planning as regulated by NYS Office of Professions Laws.
+This course, taken along with the HUSV 420 Seminar, will have written assignments, projects and case studies to complete relating to the field experience and professional topics included in the Seminar.
+This field experience/practicum experience will typically begin in the first semester, senior year, and is suggested for the second semester.
+Since students will focus on learning the skills and knowledge for careers in human services, they will NOT be able to be directly involved in decisions regarding evaluations, diagnosis, and treatment planning, since these activities are regulated by NYS Office of Professions laws.
 Completion of 120 hours of field experience at an off campus site.
-Prerequisites/corequisites: Seminar in Human Services (HUSV 420).
+Prerequisites: Seminar in Human Services (HUSV 420).